dclarkboucher/hdmed/README.md

 ```

 Next let’s look at the mediation contributions, which are located in the
-`contributions` table In this case, only one mediator was returned,
+`contributions` table.
+In this case, the function only returned one
-which happens if the others have an estimated contribution of zero,
+mediator, which happens if the others have an estimated contribution of
-meaning they do not contribute to the estimated global mediation effect.
+zero and do not contribute to the estimated global mediation effect.
 Examining the table further, we see `alpha` as a shorthand for
 $(\mathbf{\alpha_a})_j$, `beta` as a shorthand for
 $(\mathbf{\beta_m})_j$, and `alpha_beta` as a shorthand for